Addressable quantum gates: Characterization of nameblind operators

 To satisfy the top-left and bottom-right conditions, this block has to commute with $M_{k-1}$ for all $k$ such that $j< k <n$, and with $M_{k'}$ for all $k'$ such that $k'+1 < i$, i.e. it has to commute with $M_k$ for all $k\in K:=\{1,\dots,i-2\}\cup\{j,\dots,n-2\}$.
 Explicitly, we need to show that for $k\in K$

 Rearranging this we obtain

-where the first equivalence comes from premise that $B$ commutes with renamings that preserves the letter $1$ which $M_1\dots M_{i-1}\RC{M_k}M_{i-1}\dots M_1$ does since $k$ is different from $i$ and $i-1$, and the third comes from the fact that two transpositions with disjoint support commute.
+where the first equivalence comes from premise that $B$ commutes with renamings that preserve the letter $1$ (since $\{M_2,\dots,M_{n-1}\}$ generates this family of renamings) which $M_1\dots M_{i-1}\RC{M_k}M_{i-1}\dots M_1$ does since $k$ is different from $i$ and $i-1$, and the third comes from the fact that two transpositions with disjoint support commute.
 Moreover, since $M_jM_j=I$ the right side of the last equation indeed gives $B$.

 To verify the top-right and bottom-left conditions, consider a block $A_{i,j}$ with $i<j$, and a $i<k<j-1$.
 Since the conditions for this quadrant are symmetric, this is sufficient.
-This block has to satisfy $A_{i,j}\RC{M_{k}}=\UR{M_{k-1}}A_{i,j}$.
+This block has to satisfy $A_{i,j}\RC{M_{k}}=\blacier{M_{k-1}}A_{i,j}$.
 We calculate:

 where as above we used that transpositions with disjoint support commute and that $BM_k=M_kB$ since $k>1$.
 The non-trivial step in the forth equality is to realize that ${M_{k-1}}M_{k}M_{k-1}=M_{k}M_{k-1}M_{k}=(k-1\quad k+1)$.